backdrop-ops/contrib/README.md

 https://github.com/backdrop-ops/contrib/issues/new.

-If you have started writing or porting a project for Backdrop, please include a link to the module, theme, or layout.
-If you have posted the code under your own GitHub account you will be able to easily transfer the entire repository to live under `https://github.com/backdrop-contrib/[your_project_name]` after joining the Backdrop Contributed Project Group.
+If you have started writing or porting a project for Backdrop, please include a link to the module, theme, or layout under your own GitHub account.
+You will be able to easily transfer the entire repository to the backdrop-contrib GitHub group after you have access to the Backdrop Contributed Project Group.

 Benefits of joining: